Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of

 and

 It is clear that $H_d$ is invariant under the $TP$ symmetry and $H_f$ is invariant under the $T\overline C$ symmetry.
-In Fig. \ref{chain1}, we see that for $H_d$, the pair of Majorana modes on both ends form a $(TP)^4=-1$ representation, while for $H_f$, the pair of Majorana modes on both ends form a $(T\overline C)^4=-1$ representation.
-All our discussions for the $1$D model can be generalized into $3$D as well, where the Majorana modes will be localized on the hedgehog/anti-hedgehog, and similar hedgehog/anti-hedgehog lattice model Eq.(\ref{3Dlattice}) with proliferated Majorana modes can be constructed in the same way, replacing $c_{L(R)}$ fermion by $d_{L(R)}$ and $f_{L(R)}$ fermions.
+In Fig. \ref{chain1}, we see that for $H_d$, the pair of topological Majorana modes on both ends form a $(TP)^4=-1$ representation, while for $H_f$, the pair of topological Majorana modes on both ends form a $(T\overline C)^4=-1$ representation.
+All our discussions for the $1$D model can be generalized into $3$D as well, where the topological Majorana modes will be localized on the hedgehog/anti-hedgehog, and similar hedgehog/anti-hedgehog lattice model Eq. (\ref{3Dlattice}) with proliferated topological Majorana modes can be constructed in the same way by replacing $c_{L(R)}$ fermion with $d_{L(R)}$ and $f_{L(R)}$ fermions.